Enjoy 360° views of Spain’s capital from an open-top double-decker bus.

 Kids under 6 are free.

-What’s included: 24-hour ticket valid for both routes (single use per route), audioguide in 14 languages, free WiFi, free walking tour, discounts at Madrid attractions, free drink at Tablao Flamenco La Quimera.
+What’s included: 24 or 48-hour ticket valid for three routes (single use per route), audioguide in 14 languages, free WiFi, free walking tour, discounts at Madrid attractions, free drink at Tablao Flamenco La Quimera.

 Kids aged 4 and under are free.